 Can I enrol on one of your Programmes if I am unemployed?

-No. Our Professional and Executive Programmes are designed to enable employed professionals to study whilst remaining in their full time job.
+No. Our Part-Time Postgraduate Programmes are designed to enable employed professionals to study whilst remaining in their full time job.
 Each module requires a follow up assignment showing direct application of the knowledge gained into the work-place.
 Unemployed candidates will not be able to benefit fully from our programmes and are therefore not eligible.

 Unemployed individuals willing to study a single module (short course/CPD) to brush up on some skills in between ending a position and beginning a new one, or wishing to gain new skills in order to find a new employment should contact us directly to discuss eligibility.

-Can I join the Professional Programmes if I am self-employed?
+Can I join the if I am self-employed?